 Social media has connected people from across the globe and has brought information to our fingertips.
 Social media has revolutionised how we stay connected to our friends and loved ones.
 Social media has provided jobs and careers to many people and has changed the way we entertain ourselves.
 But does social media have its downsides?
 Having seen the rise in social media before my eyes there are many things that have infuriated me.

-Social media has brought about its own set of problems and I will share with you seven things that I hate about it.
-As always, these are just my opinions of what ‘winds me up the pole’ and if you feel different, please feel free to disagree in a kind manner.
+Social media has brought about its own set of problems; I will share with you seven things that I hate about it.
+As always, these are just my opinions of what ‘winds me up the pole’ .
+If you feel different, please feel free to disagree in a kind manner.